douglashill/douglashill.github.io/Content/2024/nutrient-ios-sdk-14-2.md

 title: Nutrient iOS SDK 14.2
+description: A new name, system text selection and a big clean up.
+This was an ambitious release for our three-person iOS team.
 micro: We recently released Nutrient iOS SDK 14.2.
 This was an ambitious release for our three-person iOS team, and it was exciting seeing this all come together!
 [Here are a few interesting details from the technical side]().
 date: 2024-12-02T18:29:58Z
 %%%